Residences of Spring Hill

 The Residences of Springhill is a 4-storey, country-inspired seniors’ condominium, situated on 3 acres next to 20 acres of conservation lands and pond.
 The project is designed with the active senior in mind, featuring some of the most picturesque countryside King City, King Township has to offer.

-Following the complete design of the facility plumbing, HVAC, and hydronic systems, TRAK International was awarded the provision of the complete plumbing and HVAC.
+Following the complete design of the facility plumbing, HVAC, and hydronic systems, TRAK International was awarded the entire plumbing and HVAC provision.
 The system is the first to optimize a combined heat and power GeoExchange plant utilizing TRAK heat pump technology and various other energy-efficiency measures.
 The entire facility operation is coordinated through an extensive TRAK Energy Management and Controls System to maximize occupant comfort and ensure environmentally safe energy-efficient operation.

 Awarded four Green Globes, The Residences of Springhill is at the forefront of energy conservation and technical innovation.
 It will be among the greenest condominiums in York Region.